mydobie/simple-react-redux-app/CONTRIBUTING.md

 # Contributing to the project

+## Submitting an issue

+All issues should be submitted through the GitHub issue tracker.

 ## How to commit changes

 This application uses a modified version of GitHub flow.
-All releases must be made from the master branch.
-The head of the master branch will contain the latest deployable code.
+All releases must be made from the main branch.
+The head of the main branch will contain the latest deployable code.

-1. When starting work toward a new release, branch off the `main` branch or a known release for retrofits.
+1. Create your own fork of the project.
-1. Submit a pull request any changes into the main branch.
+1. Submit a pull request for any changes into this project's main branch using this naming pattern: `<Issue number>-<description>`
-1. Once approved the approvers will squash merge the pull request
+1. Once approved the approvers will squash merge the pull request.
-1. Delete the release branch and all "child" branches
-1. After GitHub Actions has finished, verify that a GitHub release has been created and there is a new corresponding GitHub package.
+1. After GitHub Actions has finished, approvers will verify that a GitHub release has been created.
-1. Update the release description in GitHub
+1. Approvers will update the release description in GitHub based on the pull request description.

 ### Versioning